kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework6.md

 > Note: You could use the dockerized nexus that we used in the previous lab.s

-2. Nexus Configuration to push the Springboot jar artifact built from Jenkin (25 pts)
+2. Jenkin Configuration to push the Springboot jar artifact built from Jenkin (25 pts)

 * Use the Springboot helloword example project from the following lab,